 Filing Indiana Articles of Incorporation correctly helps ensure an appropriate business setup and protection for new corporations.
-Make sure you have everything on hand and know exactly what you need to complete the process.
+Make sure you have everything on hand and know exactly what you need to complete the process of Indiana corporation formation.

 The Indiana statute that governs Articles of Incorporation is Title 23, Article 1, Chapter 38.
 The Articles of Incorporation are filed with the Indiana Secretary of State (SOS).
 Keep in mind that the information included in these documents becomes a matter of public record.

 File your Articles of Incorporation in Indiana in person, via fax, mail, or online.
 The online filing option is the most commonly used because processing is quicker.
 Download the form to file by mail, or gather the necessary information and file online.

 Any entity that was formed outside of Indiana is considered a foreign business.
 As such, these businesses must include a Foreign Registration Statement with the paperwork accompanying their Articles of Incorporation.
 The state charges a filing fee.

 Foreign corporations must also include a Certificate of Existence (or equivalent document) from the original state of incorporation.
 It should no older than 60 days of the date you submit your Foreign Registration Statement.

 The naming process may be among the most challenging for a new entity.